melink14/vscode-emacs-neon/README.md

-# vscode-emacs-friendly
+# vscode-emacs-neon

-This plugin provides emacs keybindings and workflow for Visual Studio Code and is a fork of the great vscode extension by [hiro-sun](https://github.com/hiro-sun/vscode-emacs).
+This plugin provides emacs keybindings and workflow for Visual Studio Code and is a fork of an extension by [Sebastian Zaha](https://github.com/SebastianZaha/vscode-emacs-friendly) which is a fork of the great vscode extension by [hiro-sun](https://github.com/hiro-sun/vscode-emacs).

+This fork adds some miscellaneous quality-of-life improvements, such as exiting mark-mode when erasing text, or adding a keybinding for redo, among other things.

-It merges some of the pull requests in the original and other external helpers that make the extension a little less an exact copy of emacs behavior, and a little more friendly in interacting with the system clipboard and normal vscode interactions.
+The original fork merges some of the pull requests in the original and other external helpers that make the extension a little less an exact copy of emacs behavior, and a little more friendly in interacting with the system clipboard and normal vscode interactions.

-The following are some of the changes and enhancements from the original:
+The following are some of the original fork's changes and enhancements from the original project:

 * The clipboard handling is simplified by the removal of the emacs-only kill ring (which was also an unfinished implementation in the original).
 Copy, Cut, Yank and C-K work with the system clipboard now.
 * C+x k to close tab, C+x C-k all tabs